C3n7ral051nt4g3ncy/Prot1ntelligence/README.md

 - ProtonVPN users IP adresses
 - ProtonMail PGP Key of users
 - Digital Footprints left by the ProtonMail user on the clear and Dark Web.

+# v2.0
+It was created on 23/11/2022 and the fix was made by [@Kr0wZ](https://github.com/Kr0wZ) by using his own script called [NeutrOSINT](https://github.com/Kr0wZ/NeutrOSINT), which uses the selenium module to check if an email is valid.
 <br>